STAFF ATTORNEY- HOUSING

 The Law Foundation of Silicon Valley advances the rights of underrepresented individuals and families in our diverse community through legal services, strategic advocacy, and educational outreach.
 Now with over 90 employees, the Law Foundation is the largest provider of free legal services in the South Bay.
 Located in downtown San Jose, the Law Foundation is dynamic interesting place to work.
 We pride ourselves on fostering a work environment that is motivating, collaborative and fun, with plenty of opportunities for professional growth.
 We are working towards a race – conscious legal services practice.

-The Law Foundation of Silicon Valley is seeking a full-time Attorney for its Housing Department, focused on a fast-paced and dynamic unlawful detainer practice.
-Over the past year and as a part of our Strategic Plan, the Law Foundation consolidated its housing legal practice into a unified, mission-driven program.
-There is a renewed and strong focus on the prevention of displacement of low-income individuals and communities of color through both direct legal services, including unlawful detainer defense, and system change work, including impact litigation and policy advocacy.
-Our Housing team has built on our longstanding expertise and success to develop new approaches to training, supervision, and support of staff as well as creating innovative service delivery models.
+The Law Foundation of Silicon Valley is seeking a full-time Attorney for its Housing Department.
+The Law Foundation is focused on the prevention of displacement of low-income individuals and communities of color through both direct legal services, including unlawful detainer defense, and system change work, including impact litigation and policy advocacy.

 The Housing Attorney may have several different job duties and responsibilities, and these responsibilities could shift overtime ranging from direct representation of tenants to policy advocacy and impact litigation.
 The Housing Rights Attorney may assist with landlord/tenant problems, eviction defense, fair housing/housing discrimination complaints, reasonable accommodations of disability, Section 8 voucher/Housing Authority issues.
 Additionally, the attorney may work on policy advocacy and policy campaigns, fair housing and impact litigation.
 The Housing Attorney will also be involved in community and client education and outreach activities, and system reform projects.